SachithRKA/Cell_Growth_Simulation/README.md

 4. **Keyboard Shortcuts**
    - **Spacebar:** Start/Pause the simulation.
    - **R or Enter:** Reset the simulation.
+   - **R or Enter:** Shortcut to Submit button in the settings section.
    - **Arrow Right:** Move to the next grid state.
    - **Arrow Left:** Move to the previous grid state.